britram/rains-prototype/draft-trammell-rains-protocol.md

 an infrastructure key (see {{obj-infrakey}}) for the RAINS Server originating the message.

-A Message map MAY contain a capabilities (1) key, for exposing capabilties of the message sender.
+The value of the capabilities key, when present, is an array of Capabilities or the hash thereof.
 The first Message sent from one peer to another MUST contain the capabilities key.
 The capabilities mechanism is described in
 {{capabilities}}.

-A Message map MUST contain a token (2) key, whose value is a 16-byte array.
-See {{tokens}} for details.

-A Message map MUST contain a content (23) key, whose value is an array of Message Sections; a Message Section is either an Assertion, Shard, Zone, Query, or Notification.

 ### Message Section structure {#message-sections}